Otis Smith (American football)

-Otis Smith III (born October 22, 1965) is an American football coach and former cornerback, and currently defensive coordinator of the Helvetic Guards.
+Otis Smith III (born October 22, 1965) is an American football coach and former player professionally as a cornerback in the National Football League (NFL).

-Early years
+Early life

 Smith attended East Jefferson High School in the late 1980s.

 Professional career

 Originally signed with the Philadelphia Eagles as a rookie free agent in 1990.
 He spent five seasons with the team before joining the New York Jets in 1995.
 He signed with the New England Patriots in 1996, starting nine games, including the playoffs and Super Bowl XXXI loss to the Green Bay Packers.
 During his first stint with the Patriots, Smith was perhaps best remembered by Patriots fans for recovering a fumble in the 1996 AFC Title Game against the Jaguars.
 Smith returned it 47 yards for a touchdown, which made the score 20–6 and effectively put the game away, pushing the Patriots to their second ever Super Bowl appearance.

 He rejoined the Jets in 1997 and was re-signed by New England just before the 2000 season.
 Smith was a contributor to the Patriots winning the Super Bowl XXXVI in 2002, when his interception set up a key field goal against the St. Louis Rams.

 The last team he played for was the Detroit Lions in the 2003 season.

 He retired as a member of the New England Patriots on May 18, 2005.